rust-tutorials/entity-component-scrapyard/Book/03-Archetypes/archetype-explanation.md

 }
 ```

-Aaaaaaaaand yep... we have to move all of the components out of the columns in ``A_123``.
-We then have to
+Aaaaaaaaand yep... we have to move each of the entity's components out of their columns in ``A_123``.
-push the removed component to our new archetype's columns.
-That's a lot of moving memory which isn't the
+Then have to push the removed components to the respective columns in the other archetype (``A_1234``).
+That's a lot of
-fastest thing in the world- to say the least
+moving around memory which isn't the fastest thing in the world- to say the least

 There's not a whole lot we can do about this.
 The need to move all this memory around when adding/removing components is
 entirely necessary for the previously mentioned amazing iteration performance.
 Archetype ECS' are inherently about trading in